Meet Abraham Miller

 2008 University of Texas at Arlington, Ph.D.

-Professional and Community Activities: Miller has been a member of the American Arachnology Society, the Animal Behavior Society and the International Biogeography Society.
-He has published in peer reviewed journals and presented at various meetings and colleges.
+Professional and Community Activities: Miller has been a member of the American Arachnology Society, Animal Behavior Society, Society for Integrative and Comparative Biology, Florida Academy of Sciences, International Biogeography Society, National Strength and Conditioning Association, European Human Behaviour and Evolution Association, Human Behavior and Evolution Society.